pivotal-asim-shaikh/tac-fed/README.md

 ```

 ### Environment variables
 The destination directory can currently be controlled via the `TAC_CACHE_DIR` environment variable prior to executing `tac-fed`.
-Ensure that the destination directory is adequately sized; `image_pull` operations can exceed 50GiB in size.
+Ensure that the destination directory is adequately sized; `image_pull` operations can exceed 50GiB in size (depending on your entitlements).

 ```bash
 TAC_CACHE_DIR=/tmp/tac-fed